perses/perses/docs/configuration/configuration.md

 # The path to the folder containing the plugins archive.
 # When Perses is starting, it will extract the content of the archive in the folder specified in the `folder` attribute.
+# DEPRECATED: use `archive_paths` instead to specify multiple folders for the archived plugins.
 archive_path: <path> | default = ("plugins-archive" | "/etc/perses/plugins-archive") # Optional

+# The list of paths to the directories containing the archived plugins.
+It allows to specify multiple directories for the archived plugins.
+# When Perses is starting, it will extract any archive found in the folders specified in this attribute in the folder specified in the `path` attribute.
+archive_paths:
+    - <path> | default = ("plugins-archive" | "/etc/perses/plugins-archive") # Optional

 # Allow use of plugins in dev mode.
 enable_dev: <bool> | default = false # Optional